amazon-connect/amazon-connect-salesforce-cti/docs/lightning/02-installation/02-guided-setup.md

 7. In the Selected OAuth Scopes section, select the following and add them to the Selected OAuth Scopes:

-8. Access and manage your data (api)
+8. Access the identity URL service (id, profile, email, address, phone)

-9. Access your basic information (id, profile, email, address, phone)
+9. Manage user data via APIs (api)

-10. Select the checkbox for Require Secret for Web Server Flow
+10. Select the checkbox for Require Secret for Web Server Flow, and the checkbox for Require Secret For Refresh Token Flow

 11. The **API (Enable OAuth Settings)** section should now look like this